 Don’t forget to take care of yourself – and this goes for all first responders too.
 I know you are tough or you couldn’t do what you do every day.
 But you’re still human beings with the biggest of hearts and feelings just like the rest of us, so don’t dismiss the impact of difficult situations on your emotional health.
 If you’re feeling anxious or depressed because of recent events, talk with someone you trust.

 Get outside for a walk, a run or a bike ride and enjoy the glorious spring we’re in the midst of.
+For the latest deals from Wisper Electric Bikes click here.
 Just make sure to obey the bicycle laws to prevent accidents.
 Read a good book, journal, garden, do some knitting, painting or woodworking, exercise, volunteer, spend time with people you enjoy, cook a meal, bake some cookies – in other words, regularly do things that you love doing to help move beyond the stress you’re feeling.

 Be sure to get plenty of sleep and eat healthy.
 If two or three weeks pass and you’re still feeling down, make an appointment with your family doctor so that you can manage your health before your response to trauma becomes critical.
 Call Mental Health America at 740-522-1341 if you aren’t sure what resources are available to you.

 Penny Sitler is the executive director of Mental Health America of Licking County.